mytemporalaccount/Aligner/README.md

 pip install -r requirements.txt
 ```

-## Navigating the code
+## Download and Convert the LLaMA-2 Weight
-Since our code is based on [Lit-LLaMA](https://github.com/Lightning-AI/lit-llama) framework, please refer to them for how to use this framework.
+Notice that you need to download the pretrained LLaMA-2 models or similar structure models and convert them to that of lit-llama format to use this code base.
+Follow [the guide](howto/download_weights.md) for how to.

 ## Supervised Finetuning with Aligner
 ```bash